HookyQR/VSCodeMinify/README.md

 Folders containing Javascript and CSS file can be minified to a single file (to `{dirname}.min.[css|js]`) with **F1** `Minify Directory`.
 It is acceptable to have a single directory minified for both Javascript and CSS.

 Optionally runs minify on save when a matching minified file (and/or directory) already exists.
-Enalbe in your user or workspace settings.
+Enable in your user or workspace settings.
 The setting defaults are shown below:

 ```json
 "minify.minifyExistingOnSave": false,